 Drug and Alcohol Addiction in the Workplace

 Undoubtedly, the connection between police officers and alcoholism and other types of substance use is unsettling.
-But, emergency workers are on the front-lines of difficult, traumatic, and dangerous situations on a regular basis.
+However, emergency workers are regularly on the front lines of complex, traumatic, and dangerous situations.
 There is no question as to why first responder mental health is a serious topic worth addressing.

 Addiction knows no boundaries and it affects people from all backgrounds.
 So, police substance abuse is neither impossible nor improbable.
 But, it is necessary to make sure individuals who work on the front lines have access to addiction treatment services.